AnyBody/tutorials/A_Getting_started_anyscript/lesson5.md

 :::{note}
 :class: margin
 A kinematic constraint needs to be enforced by an accompanying constraint force.
 For example, when you lean on a table, the normal reaction force on your hand maintains the surface-surface constraint between hand and table.
 Were it not for the force you would have fallen, with your hand passing through the table surface.
 Similarly motion constraints such as joint angle motions need a driving force to maintain the specified trajectory.
 :::

 By default, all drivers in your model apply the necessary constraint forces (also called driver reactions) for their respective kinematic constraints.

-**The constraint "force" is actually a generalized force i.e. whether it is actually a force or torque depends on the type of measure that a driver constrains.** For example, a driver on a rotational measure, will apply torques, while one on a linear measure will apply forces.
+The constraint "force" is actually a **generalized force** i.e. whether it is actually a force or torque depends on the type of measure that driver constrains.
+For example, a driver on a rotational measure, will apply torques, while one on a linear measure will apply forces.
 AnyBody reports all of these simply as "forces", and it is up to you to interpret them.

-**The drivers for shoulder and elbow motion thus default to applying the required constraint reaction torques to sustain the joint motions.**
+The drivers for shoulder and elbow motion thus default to applying the **required constraint reaction torques to sustain the joint motions**.
 This is problematic, since we wish the muscles forces to be causing the motion instead.

-**👉 Now** The default driver reactions must therefore be switched off by setting the "Reaction.Type" property.
+**👉 Now** The default driver reactions must therefore be switched off by setting the "Reaction.Type" property, for the muscles to cause the motion and not the drivers.

 ```{literalinclude} Snippets/lesson5/snip.NewModel.main-6.any
 :language: AnyScriptDoc